sabof/web-mixed-indentation-mode/README.md

 **KNOWN BUGS:**

 It doesn't work very well with TAB indented files.
-You need to untabify the file before using this mode it.
+You need to untabify the file before using this mode.